 1474 Highway 55 East

-For 2021, they are:
+For 2022, they are:

-2021 Tax Brackets and Rates for Single Filers, Married Couples Filing Jointly, and Heads of Households
+2022 Tax Brackets and Rates for Single Filers, Married Couples Filing Jointly, and Heads of Households

-For 2021, the child and dependent care credit is fully refundable.
-The maximum credit percentage also jumps to 35% to 50%.
-More of your care expenses are available for the credit, too.
-For 2021, the credit is allowed for up to $8,000 in expenses for one child/disabled person and $16,000 for more than one.
-When the 50% maximum credit percentage is applied, that puts the top credit for the 2021 tax year at $4,000 if you have just one child/disabled person in your family and $8,000 if you have more.
+For 2022, the child and dependent care credit is non-refundable.
+The maximum credit percentage also drops from 50% to 35%, and fewer care expenses are eligible.
+For 2022, the credit is only allowed for up to $3,000 in expenses for one child/dependent and $6,000 for more than one.
+When the 35% maximum credit percentage is applied, that puts the top credit for the 2022 tax year at $1,050 (35% of $3,000) if you have just one child/dependent in your family and $2,100 (35% of $6,000) if you have more.
 In addition, the full child and dependent care credit will only be allowed for families making less than $15,000 a year in 2022 (instead of $125,000 per year).
 After that, the credit starts to phase-out.

 There are far too many other changes to cover.
 Be assured that your tax professionals at Sloan know the rules and are here help you navigate the changes.
 We are open year-round and we are happy to assist in preparing for the upcoming season.
 Plus, our tax professionals are here full time to ensure you get the best service possible and the support you need - when you need it.